 Chason-Sokol is an artist living and working in Everett, MA.
 Her work has been exhibited in Massachusetts and nationally.
-She holds a BA from Brandeis University and an MFA from Lesley University College of Art and Design.
-She is an Associate Member of the Boston Sculptors Gallery, serves as Chair of the Everett Cultural Council and is the Founder/Director of Art Lab Everett.
+She holds a BA from Brandeis University and an MFA from Lesley University College of Art + Design.
+She is the Founder/Director of Arts for Everett, a nonprofit, artist-run, community artspace and nomadic arts organization, an associate member of the Kingston Gallery and she serves as Chair of the Everett Cultural Council.

 |